tomvanbraeckel/yamcs.github.com/docs/server/Excel_Specification.md

 	</tr>
 	<tr>
 		<th>size in bits</th>
 		<td>The size of the container in bits.
-This is not usually needed but if the container is part of another container through aggregation, this size is used to determine the position of the next entry in the master container.
-See <xref linkend="container-agregation"/> for more details</td>
+This is not usually needed but if the container is part of another container through aggregation, this size is used to determine the position of the next entry in the master container.</td>
 	</tr>
 	<tr>
 		<th>expected interval</th>